foumani/solar_flare_cnn/README.md

-This repository contains the source code for paper `Convolutional Neural Network-based Solar Flare Prediction using Multivariate Time-Series of the Solar Magnetic Field Parameters`.

 ## Experimental Settings
 The experiments were conducted on a system with an Intel(R) Xeon(R) Gold 5220R CPU, a NVIDIA RTX A5000 GPU, and 756 GB of RAM.
-Please note that the RAM and GPU RAM requirements for this code is high and program ram usage can go up to 128 GB and its GPU RAM usage can go up to 16GB.
+Please note that the RAM and GPU RAM requirements for this code is high (this is the case for the **Training** only) and program ram usage can go up to 128 GB and its GPU RAM usage can go up to 16GB.

 ## Installing Packages